Resume Writing

 Research & Investigation Verbs

-Use these for academic, research, consulting, data, and product roles.
-They signal thoroughness and intellectual rigor.
+For academic, research, consulting, data, and product roles.
+Signal thoroughness and intellectual rigor.

 Researched, Investigated, Studied, Surveyed, Examined, Explored, Assessed, Evaluated, Measured, Benchmarked, Diagnosed, Identified, Discovered, Uncovered, Isolated, Mapped, Profiled, Qualified, Quantified, Sampled, Scrutinized, Screened, Triangulated, Validated, Verified